Bakery Style Blueberry Muffins

-These days, I still make my jumbo blueberry muffins, but now I double the recipe to accommodate three hungry boys.
+These days, I still make my big blueberry muffins, but now I double the recipe to accommodate three hungry boys.
 Now, we veer more towards devouring rather than nibbling.
 And several glasses of cold milk are now poured, next to our hot cups of coffee.

 These big blueberry muffins are, in all truth, better than any bakery muffin I’ve had.
 That’s because these homemade ones are so brimming with plump blueberries that the muffins can barely contain the berries.
 No skimping when you make your own blueberry muffins.

-Plus, nothing is better than super-fresh blueberry muffins that were just made!
-Sure, I typically make these babies the night before, but they are soooo fresh and tender in the morning.
-If you’re an early bird, you’re even better off, because you’ll be able to enjoy your muffins still-warm 🙂
+Absolutely nothing is better than super-fresh blueberry muffins fresh from your own oven.
+We typically make these babies the night before and let them cool overnight and they are soooo fresh and tender in the morning.

 If you’re in the mood for a twist, feel free to add a very ripe mashed banana into the batter.
 I’ve done that with delicious results.

 Mix up your berries with raspberries or strawberries for an amazing flavor combination.
 For a healthy boost, toss in some finely chopped roasted nuts or seeds.